MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### BlockTenantList

-The **BlockTenantList** key enables the **Block syncing OneDrive accounts for specific organizations** setting.
+This setting prevents the users from uploading files to organizations that are included in the **blocked tenant IDs** list that is specified.

-The **Block syncing OneDrive accounts for specific organizations** setting prevents the users from uploading files to organizations that are included in the **blocked tenant IDs** list that is specified.
 If you enable this setting, the users get an error if they attempt to add an account from an organization that is blocked.
-If a user has already added an account for a blocked orgaization, the files stop syncing.
+If a user has already added an account for a blocked organization, the files stop syncing.
 This setting does NOT work if you have **Allow syncing OneDrive accounts for only specific organizations** setting enabled.
 Do not enable both settings at the same time.

-The parameter is **TenantID** and its value is a string which determines the tenants to whom the **block tenant** setting is applicable.
-The parameter also has a boolean value that is to be set for each tenant.
-If the boolean value is set to **True** for a specific tenant, the tenant is blocked from syncing with the OneDrive and SharePoint files and folders.
+You must enable this setting by defining IDs for the **TenantID** parameter which determines the tenants to whom the **block tenant** setting is applicable.
+You must also set the boolean value to **True** for the ID of every tenant you want to prevent from syncing with the OneDrive and SharePoint files and folders.

 The example for this setting in the **.plist** file is:
 <key>BlockTenantList</key>